tymyrddin/green/source/index.rst

-Green Team
+Green Teaming
 =========================================

+A systems approach is not often considered.
+Tunnel visions (on profit) rule.

+   "He'd been wrong, there was a light at the end of the tunnel, and it was a flamethrower."
+   --Terry Pratchett

-The green team focuses on the larger environment, both technical and human, on documenting what happens and understanding the unseen logic of the forest, bottom-up and top-down, with intent of creating human-readable writeups for improving communication, lowering thresholds for participation, and providing people with well-understood choices.
+The green team focuses on the larger environment, both technical and human, on documenting what is happening and understanding the unseen logic of the forest, causes and effects, bottom-up and top-down, with intent of creating human-readable information for improving communication, lowering thresholds for participation, and providing people with well-understood choices.

 The threat landscape for people in the public and private sector has changed enormously over the past decade.
-Physical threats have decreased while digital security threats have increased.
+Physical threats have decreased (some), while digital security threats have increased, and can be a prelude to a physical attack.

 ----